NYCOpportunity/wk/README.md

-# Fork This CMS
+# Static CMS

 A static documentation site that can be forked and updated for any project.
+Examples include the [NYC Benefits Platform, Benefits Screening API documentation](https://screeningapidocs.cityofnewyork.us).

-## Updating the Static Site Front-end
+## Updating the static site front-end

 The site source is written in JavaScript (ES Module format), Dart Sass, and Twig templates.
 The source is compiled by the Patterns CLI ([more details below](#patterns-cli)) with some custom commands and configuration.

-### Getting Started
+### Getting started

 1. Fork this repository.
 A public facing repository is required for the CMS to pull content from.